 Our response: We explored the church’s current system, identified pockets of unused space for new equipment, studied their energy bills, and interviewed key congregation members.
 We established project criteria of aesthetics, acoustics, efficiency, comfort, and budget.
 Many possible solutions were imagined and then narrowed to the three that best suited this church.
 Collaborating with our engineers, we produced a series of 3D mechanical and architectural concept designs.

-(2) 15-ton air-cooled condensers are mounted on a new steel frame on the roof, paired with (2) air handling units, they cool the rear of the church.
+(2) 15-ton air-cooled condensers are mounted on a new steel frame on the roof, paired with (2) air handling units, which cool the rear of the church.
 A rooftop package unit located above the admin office cools the front half.
 (2) Mitsubishi mini-split systems heat and cool the smaller admin spaces and the attic ventilation is updated.

-Using a heat pump loop, a single ‘air-cooled fluid cooler’ located above the admin area pairs with (3) air handling units to cool the entire church.
+Using a heat pump loop, a single ‘air-cooled fluid cooler’ above the admin area pairs with (3) air handling units to cool the entire church.
 A new high-efficiency boiler is tied into the heat pump loop allowing the same air handlers to heat as well.
 (2) Mitsubishi mini-split systems heat and cool the smaller admin spaces and the attic ventilation is updated.

-Existing steam boiler, piping, and radiators are replaced with a new high-efficiency hot water boiler, piping, and radiators located within existing sanctuary radiator niches.
+The existing steam boiler, piping, and radiators are replaced with a new high-efficiency hot water boiler, piping, and radiators located within existing sanctuary radiator niches.

 Ellen Rothenberg, elsetime, 2015.
 Installation View, Sector 2337.
 Photo by Nathan Kirkman.